 SAVE AND SAVE SOME MORE!

 It’s important to then track your investments to make sure you’re comfortable with your positions.
-I highly recommend signing up for Personal Capital, a free online wealth management tool as I have done.
-Personal Capital aggregates all your financial accounts in one place to see where you can optimize your finances.
+I highly recommend signing up for Personal Capital, a free online wealth management tool that let’s you easily monitor your finances.
 Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
 Now, I can just log into one place to see how my stock accounts, how my net worth is progressing, and whether my spending is within budget.
-The best feature is their 401K Fee Analyzer which is now saving me more than $1,500 on portfolio fees I had no idea I was paying.
+The best feature is their 401K Fee Analyzer which is now saving me more than $1,700 in portfolio fees I had no idea I was paying.
+They also have a fantastic Investment Checkup feature that screens your portfolios for risk.

 With the ever presence of inflation chipping away at your wealth, it’s important to stay proactive with your finances.
 If you stay consistent with your savings habits, you are going to wake up 10 years from now and be amazed with how much you’ve accumulated.